 - What are ukulele clubs?

 I’ve outlined several workshops I’m giving in Historic Lower Mills of Boston (areas of Milton, Quincy, Dorchester, Mattapan).
 In late April, I will be giving an 8-week course at a local library (TBA).
-For the one below, please show up before start-time to get ready.

 To register, please fill out the GOOGLE FORM.